-Prerequisites: Undergraduate level Math or by permission of the instructor
+Prerequisites: Undergraduate level Math or by permission of the instructor of data, and statistical inferences.

-Description: This course introduces statistical concepts and analytical methods as applied to data encountered in biotechnology and biomedical sciences.
-It emphasizes the basic concepts of experimental design, quantitative analysis of data, and statistical inferences.
 Topics include probability theory and distributions, population parameters and their sample estimates, descriptive statistics for central tendency and dispersion, hypothesis testing and confidence intervals for means, variances, and proportions, the chi-square statistic, categorical data analysis, linear correlation and regression model, and analysis of variance.
 The course provides the student a foundation to evaluate information critically to support research objectives and product claims and to gain better understanding of statistical design of experimental trials for biological products/devices.